ValeP314/pp5-tangled-treasure/README.md

   * The order page was accessed from the admin page, and I made changes to multiple order to make sure that the total and the delivery charges would update correctly.
 Every attempt was successful.
   * The checkout_page was updated to reflect order details, and it worked well.
 Some prices displayed in dollars instead of euros, so I substituted the dollar symbol with the euro symbol.
   * The checkout_success page was tested on different size devices and was fully responsive.
+  * The spinning loading overlay was added and tested.
+It worked after an hard refresh, and it displayed the authentication when the card 4000002500003155 (requiring further authentication) was used.
+  * The authentication was checked: if failed, the checkout bag would reload containing the information already filled except for the credit card details, with a message stating that the payment was not successful.
+In this way, the customer doesn't have to re-fill all fields.
+The authentication was then confirmed, and the payment was successful.
 * Opening an item:
   *